|Manufacturer||Sun Pharma, India|

 |90 Tablet/s||US$ 0.98||US$ 88.0015%US$ 103.50|

 Acetylcholine is crucial for the processes of memory, thinking, and reasoning.
-The level of this chemical is usually lower than normal in people with dementia.
-Galantamine is therefore prescribed for people with mild to moderate dementia induced by Alzheimerâ€™s disease.
-It is sold under various trade names, some of which are Razadyne and Galamer (made by Sun Pharma).
-Galantamine may also be given for treatments not listed here.
+This chemical is usually lower than normal in people with dementia.
+Galantamine is therefore prescribed for people with mild to moderate dementia induced by Alzheimer's disease.

 Immediately stop using Galantamine medication and seek medical attention if you experience chest pain, low heart rate, bloody stools, coughing up blood, reduced urination, weakness, confusion, extreme thirst, or hot or dry skin.

 There are several drugs which can interact with Galantamine.
 Notify your doctor about all medications and related products (OTC vitamin pills, herbal products and others) that you may be using before taking this medication.
 If you are scheduled for surgery, you may be required to suspend taking Galantamine for a short period.

 Galantamine may impact your thinking capabilities and reflexes.
 So take extra care while indulging in activities that require a high degree of mental awareness and thinking, such as driving.
 Galantamine is an FDA pregnancy category B drug, but it is always best to inform your doctor if you are pregnant or a breastfeeding mom.